wookjaeyang-inu/wookjaeyang-inu.github.io/menu/about.md

 permalink: /about
 ---

-CAPP Lab leverages urban data science and experimental research design to tackle complex urban challenges in areas intersecting land use, transportation, and smart technology.
-Our mission is to critically study these urban challenges using innovative approaches and to recommend evidence-based policy interventions that drive meaningful change.
+CAPP Lab leverages urban data science and experimental research design to tackle urban challenges in the areas intersecting land use, transportation, and smart technology.
+Our mission is to provide evidence-based policy interventions that drive meaningful change.

 ### Getting Started